secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-plays-cicd/playbook-premium-to-ultimate/index.html.md

 GitLab Ultimate enables IT transformation by optimizing and accelerating delivery while managing priorities, security, risk, and compliance.

-*Note: Everything you get in Premium plus all security scanners, vulnerability management, security and compliance dashboards, free guest users, 50,000 CI/CD minutes, a named TAM, and more…*
+*Note: Everything you get in Premium plus all security scanners, vulnerability management, security and compliance dashboards, free guest users, 50,000 CI/CD minutes, a named CSM, and more…*

 ### How GitLab Does It